 North Carolina is one of four states in the U.S. where it is legal to own a non-native species.
 In other words, it is legal in North Carolina to own a lion, tiger, or other wild cat.
 Elvis' story is a direct result of this lack of legislation.
-Due to how easily animals such as Elvis can be acquired, people are obtaining them as pets and then realizing, sometimes at the expense of a human life, or the animal's life, that this isn't a good idea.
+Because of how easily animals such as Elvis can be acquired, people are obtaining them as pets and then realizing, sometimes at the expense of a human or animal life, that this is not a good idea.
 Animals such as Elvis deserve to be respected as the wild animals they are.